 - a.
 The site forms part of the grounds to the Grade II listed Blackwell Grange Hotel (and Grade II listed outbuildings).
-Development will affect the setting of the Grade II listed Blackwell Grange and its parkland curtilage.
-Significant mitigation and public benefit are required to offset the harm caused.
-There is the potential to better reveal the approach to Blackwell Grange along the historic drive from Grange Road. - b.
-A development scheme would need to restore the remaining parkland area to the Grade II Listed Building. - c.
-The site is designated as a Local Wildlife site and any development should provide mitigation.
-Habitat improvements required on the parkland area to the north. - d.
+Development should protect the setting of the Grade II listed Blackwell Grange and its parkland curtilage.
+Proposals should be informed by the recommendations of the Heritage Impact Assessment (2020)There is the potential to better reveal the approach to Blackwell Grange along the historic drive from Grange Road. - b.
+A development scheme would need to restore the remaining parkland area to the Grade II Listed Building, undertake an ecological survey and propose adequate mitigation for any impact on the adjacent Local Wildlife Site. - c.
+Any development will be required to be of the highest quality, ensuring it is low lying, wooded in character including the planting of a perimeter tree canopy and creative and innovative in design.

+- d.
 There are a number of TPO trees/groups on the site.
 Some form a strong continuous tree belt along the boundaries with the highway.
 There are also a number of single TPO trees across the site.
 The trees should be retained and maintained. - e.
 The site is within an area of high interest with regards to Great Crested Newts.
 An ecological survey will be required to support a planning application.